 If, after speaking with the Rector of Emmanuel Church about your particular desires, it seems that Baptism is the right next step, please fill out the Baptismal Information Form and return it to us.

 For members* of the congregation, there is no fee per se for Baptisms at Emmanuel Church, nor is there any expectation that the clergy receive an honorarium.
-There is a fee of $300.00 for scheduling a service apart from regular Sunday worship (for example, on a Saturday), since additional time and resources are required.
+A donation of of $300.00 is appropriate for scheduling a service apart from regular Sunday worship (for example, on a Saturday), since additional time and resources are required.
+For those who are not yet full members, the suggested donation is $600.00 for a Sunday service or $1000.00 for a Baptism held at another time.

 Marriage — Because marriage involves both a Sacrament of the Church and a civil contract established by the State, it is in many ways the most complicated rite to prepare for.
 As explained above, Holy Matrimony in the Church really only makes sense for people who are active in the congregation, but we are happy to work with a couple who are in the process of joining.
 Emmanuel has put together a substantial booklet including our policies and FAQ’s.

 We welcome same sex couples in all aspects of congregational life.
 Official Episcopal Church policies and a final form of the Rite of Blessing a Same Sex Marriage was approved at the General Convention of 2015.
 These policies officially commence on the First Sunday of Advent, 29 November 2015.
 Please note that the basic marriage policies outlined below will apply to same sex couples as well as opposite sex couples.

 Please note that the only services the clergy are authorized to use are the one found in The Book of Common Prayer, which you will find below, and any subsequent services authorized for us by same sex couples.
 Modifications, especially with respect to vows, are generally not permitted.